jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 ![Filter with attribute types and attributes](images/filterAttributes.png)
 2. Click **SAVE**.
 3. Name the view.
-4. If you want to include the sprint that you're currently viewing in your new custom filter ("Backlog" in the image below), click the check box to include it.
+4. If you want the sprint that you're currently viewing to be included in your new custom filter ("Backlog" in the image below), click the check box to include it.
 ![Save custom view dialog with sprint included](images/filterIncludeSprints.png)
 5. Click **SAVE**.
 6. You can keep your custom filters private, but if you want to share the saved filters with your team, click the arrow next to the new view in the Custom Views section, and then click **OK**.